 or modification will be effective immediately upon posting on the site.

 This website is hosted by Yorkshire-based Webhosting UK COM Ltd with data securely held in England.
 Their servers and databases are protected by industry standard security technology, such as industry-standard firewalls and password protection.
 WHUK provides more information on how they manage data on their GDPR page.

-To help market our website and encourage interaction between its users, we use a number of commercial social media websites such as Google Plus and Facebook.
+To help market our website and encourage interaction between its users, we use a number of commercial social media websites such as Google My Business and Facebook.
 To access their data and privacy policies, please click on the icons in the footer below.

 Google publishes GDPR policies here.

 construed in accordance with the laws of England.
 You agree to submit any dispute arising out of your

 use of this website to the exclusive jurisdiction of the courts of England.